codeguru42/bcc-android/docs/(Un)conventional Android.md

 I started with Vertigo last year and had no Android experience.
 (My previous experience has been in web development and before that server and network operations.)

-In the last year, I have learned that there are many ways to do Android wrong, but more importantly I have learned how to apply software engineering practices to make Android application development easier to do right.
+In my trial by fire, I have learned that there are many ways to do Android wrong, but more importantly I have learned how to apply software engineering practices to make Android application development easier to do right.

 # The problem